apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Using-reloading-providers.md

 ### Handling missing files during reloading

 Reloading providers support the `allowMissing` parameter to handle cases where configuration files might be temporarily missing or optional.
-This is particularly useful for:
+This is useful for:

 - Optional configuration files that might not exist in all environments.
 - Configuration files that are created or removed dynamically.